osmottawa/OSVUploadr/README.md

 - If images aren't geotagged the application will probably crash
 - Remove Duplicates does nothing (for now)
 - Application is only for action cameras.
 I will eventually incorporate images/videos taken from the APP.
-- No resume from last file.
-Currently reuploads from image 1.
-(Currently working on this)